grok.org.uk:/#

 Resolution

-In your sendmail.mc file, change the
+In your sendmail.mc file, change:

 DOMAIN(generic)

-line to mention your new domain definition:
+to reference your new domain definition:

 DOMAIN(mydomain)